agentreno/jenkins-aws/README.md

 ## TODO

 - Get a basic functioning setup on EC2
+- Add a simple ASG setup (as instances can be killed)
 - Add remote S3 state for terraform
 - Add Packer AMIs for master and slave
 - Add security tool integrations